 Since typical pomsets do not contain formulae \cite{gischer1988equational,pratt1986modeling,grabowski1981partial}, they cannot encode control flow branching introduced by if-statements and while-loops.
-Concurrent program semantics therefore typically use \emph{pomset languages}---sets of pomsets---where each individual pomset contains only the actions that occur in a single branch of computation \cite{kappe2020concurrent,laurence2014completeness}.
+As we already saw in \Cref{sec:convex-powerset}, concurrent semantics typically use \emph{pomset languages}---sets of pomsets---where each individual pomset contains only the actions that occur in a single branch of computation \cite{kappe2020concurrent,laurence2014completeness}.